What Happens When You Run Old Oil in Your Car

 Any of these substances can get into the oil through a process called blow-by, where the piston rings fail to keep the crank case (containing the oil) sealed away from the contents of the cylinder.
-Blow-by is caused, primarily, by two things: starting a cold engine and wear on an aging engine.
+Blow-by is caused primarily by starting a cold engine or wear on an aging engine.

 Overdue Oil Change Damage

 Dirty oil creates additional friction that wears away the cylinder wall.
 Over time, the increase in diameter of the cylinder and the existence of any irregularities in the cylinder wall also promote blow-by.
 As wearing accumulates, more blow-by occurs, which accelerates the wear and allows more blow-by.
 A nasty cycle, indeed.
 Dirty oil also contributes to wear on bearing surfaces, which reduces oil pressure.

 On a molecular level, oil is a chain-shaped compound composed of carbon and hydrogen.
 These hydrocarbon molecules pumped from the ground contain chains of various lengths.
 The shorter chains are more likely to succumb to the heat in your engine and burn up.
 This process contaminates the oil as well, making it thicker and less efficient at protecting your engine from wear.
 An oil extractor pump makes doing your own oil changes a breeze.